 - Homemade Stainless Steel Cleaner

-1. Soak the oven shelves
+1. Soak the oven shelves and side racks

 2. Remove baked-on food on the bottom of the oven